Lenuara/Lenuara/README.md

 ## Hi, I'm Elena! 👋
+### QA Engeneer from Russia 🏠
+### I’m currently learning Software Testing course by Vadim Ksendzov 🌱
+### In these repositories, I save the results of my work ⚡

 <!--
 **Lenuara/Lenuara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.